BishopFox/asminject/README.md

 # asminject.py
 *asminject.py* is a heavily-modified fork of [David Buchanan's dlinject project](https://github.com/DavidBuchanan314/dlinject).
 Injects arbitrary assembly (or precompiled binary) payloads directly into Linux processes without the use of ptrace by accessing /proc/&lt;pid>/mem.
 Useful for certain post-exploitation scenarios, recovering content from process memory when ptrace is not available, and bypassing some security controls.
 Can inject into containerized processes from outside of the container, as long as you have root access on the host.

-This is a very early, alpha-quality version of this utility. v0.8 is very broken, because it is in the process of a significant rewrite.
+This is a very early, alpha-quality version of this utility.

 * [Origins](#origins)
 * [Setup](#setup)